Of Commerce, Counsel & the Coin

 Narrative and publicity

-Not a power centre but a publishing house with a ski resort.
-The Great Reset is, in plainer language, the press release for decisions that were taken several years earlier in rooms with rather better acoustics.
+The Forum is a publishing house with a ski resort, mistaken by its critics for a power centre, and the Great Reset is, in plainer language, the press release for decisions taken several years earlier in rooms with rather better acoustics.

-An American bank, despite its passport, is not an American institution.
-It is a transnational ledger which keeps an embassy in Washington for the convenience of its clientele.
+An American bank, despite its passport, is a transnational ledger that keeps an embassy in Washington for the convenience of its clientele.

 An Austrian Economist